louis-bompart/louis-bompart.github.io/01-deck-and-moonlight/index.md

 The Steam Deck ship with Flatpak as its package manager, you can use it directly, or use Discover.
 If you use Discover, wait for Discover to find all the packages, it'll take a while.
 Then look for Moonlight from "Moonlight Game Streaming Team" and install it.

-If you're used to use a package manager through the terminal, by all mean, do so. (won't hold your hands)
+If you're used to using a package manager through the terminal, by all means, do so. (won't hold your hands)

 ### Testing Moonlight